pynnl/seneca-btp600/README.md

 ![](./atom-environment.png)
 ![](./AtomEnvironmentExport.PNG)

+We chose to do our research project on Atom because it has very extensive documentation and JavaScript being a language that is very easy to read.
+It also uses very modern design practices and has an interesting structure with the way that Atom API works which made us want to learn more about Atom.

 ## Research Question:
 What design patterns do the Atom API use and how does it make it easier to manage packages?